The 9 Cleveland: 2013 sale and rebranding

 In December 2012, Cuyahoga County Executive Ed FitzGerald announced that the County would sell the Ameritrust complex, including the tower, the rotunda building, and two other office buildings to the Geis Companies of Streetsboro, Ohio, for $27 million.
 Geis Cos. agreed to raze the smaller buildings, known as the P&H buildings, and to build an eight story office building to be used by the County as a consolidated headquarters building.
 The parties envisioned that the county would move about 750 employees into the newly constructed building from eight other locations by mid-2014.
 The County agreed to make lease payments of $6.7 million on 222,000 square feet of space for a period of 26 years with a County option to buy the new building at the end of the term for $1.
 Chaim Schochet argued against the project stating that the last thing Cleveland needed was more office space and instead proposed that the headquarters be put on the first six floors of the half vacant Huntington Bank Building owned by Optima Ventures.

 The Cuyahoga County Council approved the sale in January 2013.
 Geis Cos. took ownership of the Ameritrust complex in February 2013.
 The tower now houses 104 apartments and a luxury hotel known as the Metropolitan.
-Heinen's, a Cleveland-based high-end grocer, opened a store in the Ameritrust Rotunda on February 25, 2015.
+Heinen's, a Cleveland-based high-end grocer, opened a store in the Ameritrust Rotunda on February 25, 2015, and closed it on July 31, 2026.